 In the event of river (or watercourse) flood containment and prevention

 Our policy for sandbagging is to assist with the prevention of damage to property by flooding.
 This may be achieved by the filtering, containment or diversion of flood waters from rivers or watercourses.

 The sole responsibility for protection of private property in the event of a flood lies with individual owners and not the District Council or any other Agency.

 What we may do:

-Deliver sand bags to vulnerable customers where individual properties are at imminent risk of flooding, as identified by the Environment Agency Flood Alert Scheme, subject to available resources and other priorities during a flooding event and providing that there are safe conditions to deliver the sandbags.
+Deliver sandbags to individual residential properties that are at imminent risk of flooding, as identified by the Environment Agency Flood Alert Scheme, subject to available resources and other priorities during a flooding event and providing that there are safe conditions to deliver the sandbags.

-Where considered appropriate, make sandbags available for collection by customers from the Contractor (Amey Ltd) depot at Old London Road, Penrith.
+Where considered appropriate, make sandbags available for collection by customers from the Contractor Urbaser, Depot, Old London Road, Penrith.
 This is only with our prior approval.
 Telephone 01768 817817, this telephone number transfers to our out of hours number when our offices are closed.

-Provide strategic sandbag stores at places vulnerable to flooding that in the opinion of the Director of Governance can assist in reducing the demand on resources during a flooding incident.
-All sandbag stores are subject to on-going review of usage.
+Provide strategic sandbag stores at places vulnerable to flooding that, in the opinion of the Director of People and Place, can assist in reducing the demand on resources during a flooding incident.
+All sandbag stores are subject to ongoing review of usage.

 What we will not do